 Having demonstrated some skill in mathematics and mechanical drawing, Ernest professed an interest in engineering and hoped to gain appointment to the United States Military Academy at West Point.
 When this proved unsuccessful, he entered the Lawrence Scientific School at Harvard.
 At this time, his brother Charles was fighting in the Civil War as a cavalryman and Ernest hoped to follow him into the army and serve as a military engineer.
 The war ended before Ernest graduated in 1865 though, and he decided upon a career as an artist instead.

-Ernest traveled to London and Paris to study before opening his own studio in Boston in 1866.
-Two years later, he married Harriet Spelman, an amateur artist herself, and the couple traveled to France and Italy where Ernest continued his studies with artists such as Leon Bonnat and G.P.A.
+Ernest traveled to London and Paris to study before opening his own studio in Boston in 1869.
+A year earlier, he married Harriet Spelman, an amateur artist herself, and the couple traveled to France and Italy where Ernest continued his studies with artists such as Leon Bonnat and G.P.A.
 Healy.
 A third trip to France from 1876-1878 enabled Ernest to study under Thomas Couture, after which he returned to Boston and was elected a vice-president of the Boston Art Club.

 Ernest achieved some renown as a painter, being called “one of our rising young artists” by The Art Journal in July 1877.
 An exhibition of his work in 1876 resulted in the sale of over one hundred paintings.
 Many of his works of art hang in the Longfellow House, among them a portrait of his famous father painted in 1876 that the Longfellow family regarded as “the best portrait of him ever taken.”